tecris/continuous-delivery/README.md

  # mvn install
  ```

+### Continuous delivery
+1. With Wildfly and MySQL
+ * `# mvn clean verify -Pcd-mysql`
+1. With Wildfly and PostgreSQL
+ * `# mvn clean verify -Pcd-postgres`

+ Use `-Dmaven.buildNumber.doCheck=false` if project contains local changes

+ Continuous delivery life cycle is defined in `cd-mysql` & `cd-postgres` maven profiles.

 ### How to run / deploy
 #### With Wildfly & MySQL
 1. Start web(wildfly) and database(mysql) containers